alireza-aghelan/medical-image-super-resolution/README.md

 In our proposed approach, the pre-trained generator and discriminator networks of the Real-ESRGAN model are fine-tuned using medical image datasets.

-The code of the Real-ESRGAN model is borrowed from https://github.com/xinntao/Real-ESRGAN

 In this project, we worked on retinal images - chest X-ray images.
 We used the STARE dataset of retinal images and Tuberculosis Chest X-rays (Shenzhen) dataset.
 Our fine-tuned model produces more accurate and natural textures, and the output images have better detail and resolution compared to the original real-esrgan model.